MCJ Annual Scholarship Awards

 Stanley Stemmer Beaubaire was the publisher of The Hanford Sentinel.
 He was killed in an airplane crash on his way to a business meeting in Los Angeles in the late 1940s.

-The Beaubaire grants were established in his memory by his parents, Mr. & Mrs. Samuel M. Beaubaire.
+The Beaubaire grants were established in his memory by his parents, Mr. and Mrs. Samuel M. Beaubaire.
 The grants are awarded annually to entering or enrolled MCJ students.
 Preference is given to students exhibiting financial need from Kings County, Calif.

 Gary Janzen Scholarship